fabiogoro/registration/README.md

 # I am working on validations now 0935
 # done with first part of validations 1411
 # done with adding stars to validations 1543
+# added a style sheet and made the star red